hartwigmedical/platinum/README.md

 ### Configuring your GCP Project

-There are a couple things requiring a one time configuration in your project:
+There are a couple of things requiring a one time configuration in your project:

 - Enabling private access such that your VMs will not be exposed to the public internet
 - Enabling the compute and kubernetes apis